SteelCompendium/data-md-dse/Bestiary/Radenwight Bruxer.md

   effects:
   - name: Effect
-    effect: 'While the target is [[Grabbed|grabbed]], they take 2 damage at the start of each of the bruxer’s turns. '
+    effect: 'While the target is [[Grabbed|grabbed]], they take 2 damage at the start of each of the bruxer''s turns. '
 - name: Flurry of Bites
   type: Action
   roll: 2d10 + 2